 4. Refrigerator Vent

 The RV refrigerator gives off a lot of heat as it cools the food.
 This heat can get trapped in the RV and contribute to excessive warming.
-Most of the units have an external vent on the side or the roof of the RV to remove this heat.
-Always make sure this vent is clean and not blockage by debris.
-You can also install an fan in the ventilation area of the fridge to remove even more heat build up.
+Most of the units have an external vent on the side of the roof of the RV to remove this heat.
+Always make sure this vent is clean and not blocked by debris.
+You can also install a fan in the ventilation area of the fridge to remove even more heat buildup.
 Finally, be sure to shade the external panels of the fridge so it runs more efficiently and produces less heat.

 5. Cover the Shower Skylight